 As state legislatures often serve as a launching pad for men and women who are elected to higher office, they are worth 30% of the Gender Parity Score.
 Fourteen points each are allocated based on the percentages of seats held by women in the state House and Senate.
 For example, if a state’s House is comprised of 25% women, then it would receive 3.5 points.
 A state also earns an additional point each for having a woman as House Speaker or Senate President (or Senate President Pro Tempore, if the Senate President is the Lieutenant Governor).

-See how many points your state received in our report, The State of Women's Representation 2014-15, for its state legislature here.
+See how many points your state received in our report, Gender Parity Index 2018, for its members of Congress here.